Trump aides aim to build GOP opposition to Afghan refugees

 Officials insist that every Afghan headed for the country is subject to extensive vetting that includes thorough biometric and biographic screenings conducted by intelligence, law enforcement and counterterrorism personnel.
 At a pair of hearings this week, Secretary of State Antony Blinken said those “rigorous security checks” begin in transit countries before refugees arrive in the U.S. and continue at U.S. military bases before anyone is resettled.
 Checks then continue as refugees await further processing.

-But Trump and his allies, who worked to sharply curtain refugee admissions while they were in office, insist the refugees pose a threat.
+But Trump and his allies, who worked to sharply curtail refugee admissions while they were in office, insist the refugees pose a threat.

 “Who are all of the people coming into our Country?”
 Trump asked in a recent statement.
 “How many terrorists are among them?”